-- Q. What other issues does Dr. Hill suggest should be considered in the Commission's evaluation of the reasonableness of Liberty's decision to enter into the TGP Contract to meet the Company's resource deficiency? - A. Dr. Hill suggests that Liberty did not consider the effect of heat pumps and other electric technologies on the demand forecast and, thus, should consider the "potential for accelerated promotion and adoption of electrification technologies as non-pipe alternatives to the on system-enhancements proposed as necessary to optimize the TGP supply contract."
-In addition, Dr. Hill suggests that Liberty should "[c]onsider future scenarios in which state and regional greenhouse gas emissions are reduced by 50 percent by 2030, and by 80 percent or more by 2050."
-Finally, Dr. Hill expresses concerns that the onsystem enhancements will result in future stranded costs and suggests that new gas infrastructure should rely on a depreciation rate of no longer than 20 years.
-To support his recommendation, Dr. Hill cites a whitepaper he co-authored, in which he recommended that new gas infrastructure in Rhode Island should not have a depreciation rate beyond 20 years.
+- 2 Q. What other issues does Dr. Hill suggest should be considered in the Commission's - 3 evaluation of the reasonableness of Liberty's decision to enter into the TGP Contract - 4 to meet the Company's resource deficiency? - 5 A. Dr. Hill suggests that Liberty did not consider the effect of heat pumps and other electric - 6 technologies on the demand forecast and, thus, should consider the "potential for - 7 accelerated promotion and adoption of electrification technologies as non-pipe alternatives - 8 to the on system-enhancements proposed as necessary to optimize the TGP supply - 9 contract."
+In addition, Dr. Hill suggests that Liberty should "[c]onsider future scenarios - in which state and regional greenhouse gas emissions are reduced by 50 percent by 2030, - and by 80 percent or more by 2050."
+Finally, Dr. Hill expresses concerns that the on- - system enhancements will result in future stranded costs and suggests that new gas - infrastructure should rely on a depreciation rate of no longer than 20 years.
+To support - his recommendation, Dr. Hill cites a whitepaper he co-authored, in which he recommended - that new gas infrastructure in Rhode Island should not have a depreciation rate beyond 20 - vears.47

-Q. Are Dr. Hill's concerns relevant to this proceeding?

-A. No, they are not.
-Dr. Hill ignores that this proceeding is for the approval of the TGP gas emissions targets, and stranded costs.
+- Q. Are Dr. Hill's concerns relevant to this proceeding? - 18 A. No, they are not.
+Dr. Hill ignores that this proceeding is for the approval of the TGP - 19 Contract and not for the issues raised by Dr. Hill with respect to electrification, greenhouse - 20 gas emissions targets, and stranded costs.
 As supported by Mr. Frink and OCA, the